Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 The offerings he received from charitable lovers of virtue swiftly multiplied into considerable wealth.
 And, in turn, as an expansive cloud showers the fields, he regaled with treasures his relations and friends, beggars, guests, and teachers-the distressed as well as those worthy of honor.
 And so the bright glory of his learning, augmented by his generosity, shone forth all the greater, just as the beauty of the moon increases in autumn.

 Yet the Great-minded One realized that the state of a householder is a source of sorrow, affording little comfort.
 A householder must involve himself in countless activities which lead to indiscretions and even greater difficulties.
 Turmoil surrounds the gaining of a fortune and the necessity of guarding it; struck by suffering’s hundreds of arrows, one slowly becomes careless in spiritual affairs, until tranquility is destroyed.
-Read the rest of this entry »
+Continue reading »

 8 - The Strength of Love